Trump reportedly considering making deal with Putin to block Ukraine's NATO accession, officials tell Politico

 At the same time, Trump said at the first presidential debate in June that he rejected the terms that Russian President Vladimir Putin proposed for a potential ceasefire, which entailed Ukraine giving up on its quest to join NATO and the complete withdrawal from the four regions of Ukraine, plus Crimea, that Russia has illegally annexed.

-Russia does not currently occupy all of the territory in the regions in question.
+Russia does not currently occupy all of the territory in the four regions in question.

 In line with previous suggestions, Trump is also reportedly considering adjusting U.S. participation in NATO.